-What influenza (flu) vaccines can be administered this season for people living with HIV?
-All FDA-approved influenza vaccines can be administered at an age-appropriate dose for people living with HIV, except for the live attenuated influenza vaccine (Flumist), which is contraindicated in people living with HIV regardless of age or
+What influenza (flu) vaccines can be administered this season for people with

-CD4 count.
-Most available inactivated influenza vaccines are quadrivalent, meaning that the vaccine protects against four strains, including two influenza A viruses (H1N1 and H3N2) and two influenza B viruses.
+HIV?
+All FDA-approved influenza vaccines can be administered at an ageappropriate dose for people with HIV, except for the live attenuated influenza vaccine (Flumist), which is contraindicated in people with HIV regardless of age or CD4 count.
+All influenza vaccines are quadrivalent, meaning that the vaccine protects against four strains, including two influenza A viruses (H1N1 and H3N2) and two influenza B viruses.
 In addition to standard products, high-dose and adjuvanted products are available for patients age 65 years and older.
 Most influenza vaccines are manufactured with an egg-based process, but there are also egg-free vaccines using cell culture-based and recombinant formulations.

-Is a particular influenza (flu) vaccine brand or formulation preferred for people living with HIV?
+Is a particular influenza (flu) vaccine brand or formulation preferred for people with HIV?

-No. The Advisory Committee on Immunization Practices (ACIP) and the CDC do not recommend a particular vaccine as preferred for people living with HIV.
+No. The Advisory Committee on Immunization Practices (ACIP) and the CDC do not recommend a particular vaccine as preferred for people with HIV.
 Any inactivated or recombinant influenza vaccine that is age-appropriate may be used.
 Vaccination should not be delayed if a specific product is not readily available.

-Why can't the live attenuated influenza vaccine (Flumist) be administered to people living with HIV?
+Why can't the live attenuated influenza vaccine (Flumist) be administered to people with HIV?

-There is not enough safety and efficacy data for live attenuated influenza vaccine use in people living with HIV.
+There is not enough safety and efficacy data for live attenuated influenza vaccine use in people with HIV.
 In addition, there are alternative safe and effective influenza vaccines available.